 Check and replace worn parts.

-Reducing the oil pressure in the lubrication system
+Lower oil pressure in the lubrication system

 - Malfunction of pressure control devices

-Make sure the devices are working.
+Make sure that the devices are in good working order.

 - Use of oil of the wrong viscosity

-Replace filter elements.
+Replace the filter elements.

 - Clogged oil pump intake

-Rinse the intake.
+Flush the intake.

-- Coolant getting into oil
+- Coolant entering the oil

-- Violation of the oil pump
+- Malfunction of the oil pump

-- Malfunction of emergency oil temperature sensor
+- The oil temperature alarm sensor is faulty

-- Clogged pipes or dirty cooling plates
+- Clogged tubes or dirty cooling plates

-Increasing oil pressure in the lubrication system
+Increased oil pressure in the lubrication system

 - High oil viscosity.